trongthanh/int3ractive.com/_posts/2019/2019-01-17-common-linux-macos-commands.md

 ---
 layout: post
-title: Common Linux / macOS commands that I took notes through the years
+title: Common Linux / macOS terminal commands in my handbook
-subtitle: You should care if you're a full stack developer
+subtitle: You should know if you're a full stack developer
 author: Thanh Tran
-description:
+description: Through the years, I had to look up every command that is needed by my job, as a coder, writer, devops and even as casual user, and kept the command usage in a long note.
+I'm copying and organizing them here for my own reference as well as may it be useful for other peeps.
 date: 2019-01-17T14:02:33+07:00
 tags: [devops, linux, cli, terminal]
 image: